Jack-Hodges/Jack-Hodges/README.md

 # 👋 Hi, I’m @Jack-Hodges

-I am a student studying Bachelor of Computing & Bachelor of Medical Science! (strange combination, I know, but think of biotech)
+I am a student studying Bachelor of Computing & Bachelor of Medical Science! (strange combination, I know, but I hope to do something along the lines of biotech, or I might just choose one!)

 I'm currently working on a few projects, the only one you can see right now is SaveEasy 💰 Check it out!